Guide · Last updated 2 June 2026

 Gibraltar Museums and Heritage Sites 2026: The History Worth Making Time For

 Gibraltar is easy to underestimate.
-You see the Rock from the ferry or from a terrace in La Linea and think: cable car, monkeys, fish and chips.
-But spend a proper day here and you realise this place has been fought over, tunnelled through, besieged, and built on by pretty much every major civilisation that ever passed through the western Mediterranean.
-Phoenicians, Moors, Spanish, British -- they all left something.
+You see the Rock from a terrace in La Linea and think: monkeys, fish and chips, done.
+Spend a proper day here and you realise this place has been fought over, tunnelled through, besieged, and built on by pretty much every major civilisation that passed through the western Mediterranean.
+Phoenicians, Moors, Spanish, British: they all left something.
 This guide covers the best of what remains.

 Quick Summary

-- The Gibraltar Museum covers 3,000 years of history with original Moorish Baths inside -- free for residents
+• The Gibraltar Museum covers 3,000 years of history with original 14th-century Moorish Baths inside, free for residents

-- The Great Siege Tunnels and WWII Tunnels are the highlight for most visitors -- genuinely impressive
+• The Great Siege Tunnels (work began 25 May 1782) and the WWII Tunnels are the highlight for most visitors

-- St Michael's Cave has stunning stalactite formations and hosts live events and concerts
+• St Michael's Cave has dramatic stalactite formations and has hosted live concerts since the 1950s

-- Europa Point gives you Africa on a clear day and Gibraltar's striking Ibrahim al Ibrahim Mosque
+• Europa Point gives you Africa on a clear day alongside the Ibrahim-al-Ibrahim Mosque

-- Morning is better for Upper Rock -- fewer crowds, clearer views before the haze builds
+• Morning is better for the Upper Rock: fewer crowds, clearer views before the haze builds

 Gibraltar Museum: Start Here

 Before you go anywhere else, go to the Gibraltar Museum on Bomb House Lane.
-It is one of the best small museums anywhere in southern Europe and most people walk straight past it because they are heading for the cable car.
+It is one of the best small museums in southern Europe and most people walk straight past it because they are heading for the Rock.

-The collection covers 3,000 years of Gibraltar's history: Neanderthal skull fragments found in Forbes' Quarry, Phoenician artefacts, maps and prints from the various sieges, military history from the Great Siege through to the Second World War.
-It is thorough, well presented, and genuinely interesting even if you do not consider yourself a history person.
+The collection covers roughly 3,000 years of Gibraltar's history: Neanderthal skull fragments found in Forbes' Quarry, Phoenician artefacts, maps and prints from the various sieges, and military history from the Great Siege through to the Second World War.
+The museum also houses a dedicated exhibition on the Gorham's Cave Complex, which received UNESCO World Heritage status in 2016 for its Neanderthal occupation dating back approximately 32,000 years.
+Thorough, well presented, and genuinely interesting even if history is not normally your thing.

-The standout feature is the Moorish Baths.
-They are inside the museum building, preserved exactly where they were found during excavation -- a 14th century bathhouse from the Nasrid period with original tile work and vaulted ceilings still largely intact.
+The standout feature is the Moorish Baths, preserved exactly where they were found during excavation inside the museum building.
+A 14th-century bathhouse from the Nasrid period, with original tilework and vaulted ceilings largely intact.
 You do not expect to turn a corner in a museum and find something that well preserved.
 It is worth the visit on its own.

 Entry is free for Gibraltar residents and a small charge for tourists.
 Spend an hour here before you go up the Rock and everything you see up there makes more sense.